AFD puts out East End fire, cold case closed, more November candidates, pet adoptions, and surveys.

 More candidates for Mayor, Council, School Board, and Hospital Board file

 On Thursday afternoon, Alameda’s City Clerk issued an updated roster of potential candidates for November’s election.
 Eric “Higgins” Larson is now listed as a candidate for Mayor, and Hannah Groce is a candidate for City Council.
 Larson is a 15-year Alameda resident.
-Groce works as a specialist at the Housing Authority of the City of Alameda.
+Groce works as an housing specialist.
 They join a field that now totals four candidates for Mayor, and five candidates for two Council seats.
+(Corrected August 18 to remove affiliation with the Housing Authority of the City of Alameda.)

 According to the Alameda County elections website, two additional candidates have indicated they plan to run for the two available seats on the AUSD Board of Education.
 One available seat is currently held by Dr. Ardella Dailey, appointed to finish Mia Bonta’s term.
 Dr. Dailey has indicated she will not run for reelection.
 Incumbent Gary Lym is seeking his third term, while Maria Elena Moreno van Maren is a first-time candidate.
 They join two other candidates for the four seats.